chatwoot/docs/docs/product/channels/live-chat/webflow-integration.md

 ### Go to website settings

 Login to your Webflow account and select your website.
-Select Settings
+Select Settings.

 ![select-website](./images/webflow/select-website.jpg)